 Even if you’re diligent about paying your bills on time and keeping your credit in good standing, errors can still appear on your credit report.
 Look for mistakes, such as incorrect account information, duplicate entries, or payments that were incorrectly marked as late.
-Dispute any errors you find with the credit bureau to have them removed.
+Dispute any errors you find with the credit bureau to remove inquiries from your credit report.

 Step 5: Identify areas for improvement

 After reviewing your credit report, you may find areas where you can improve your credit score.
-This could include paying down debt, making payments on time, or disputing errors.
+This could include paying down debt, making payments on time, or disputing errors on your credit report.
 Take note of any areas that need improvement and create a plan to work on them.